RMM Tutorial: Optical Spectroscopy Technologies

 Whether or not these types of light scattering principles can be used in rapid methods will depend on the direction the light is scattered and the relationship between the light scattering and particle size.
 For example, in Rayleigh scattering, light is scattered in all directions and is not very sensitive to particle size.
 However, in Mie scattering, the scattered light is concentrated in a forward direction, and the scattered portion of the light is proportional to the particle size.
 This is why Mie scattering is used in many commercial particle detectors, and also forms the basis for using light scattering in environmental monitoring RMMs.

-At least one commercially available RMM utilizes Mie scattering for the real-time and continuous detection, sizing and enumeration of airborne microorganisms and total particles.
-When an air sample is processed through the system, one detector will size and quantify particles from 0.5 to more than 10 µm in size.
+A number of commercially available RMMs utilize Mie scattering for the real-time and continuous detection, sizing and enumeration of airborne microorganisms and total particles.
+For example, when an air sample is processed through a representative system, the detector will size and quantify particles from 0.5 to more than 10 µm in size.
 At the same time, a 405 nm laser that intersects the particle beam will cause biological material, such as microorganisms, to autofluoresce, due to the presence of NADH, riboflavin or dipicolinic acid.
 Fluorescing particles are recorded as biologic particles, and non-fluorescing particles are recorded as inert particles.
 The technology is highly sensitive, does not require any reagents or consumables, and provides instantaneous, simultaneous and continuous total particle and viable particle detection.
+Similar technologies using Mie scattering and intrinsic fluorescence have been developed for the testing of water samples, in which the instrumentation can be attached directly to water distribution loops.

 Two PDA Journal of Pharmaceutical Science and Technology publications highlights the use of light scattering for real-time, active air monitoring.
 The first paper compares a Mie scattering RMM with an MAS-100™ and a CLiMET CI-450t in a cleanroom environment, and the second paper describes a case study in environmental monitoring during aseptic filling, intervention assessments, and glove integrity testing in manufacturing isolators (both of these papers can be downloaded from our References Page).
 Briefly, the data for the RMM and the CLiMET followed a similar trend of increasing counts for both the ≥ 0.5 μ m and the ≥ 5.0 μ m total particles when sampling progressed from the most controlled area (Grade A) to the least controlled area.
 Zero viable particle counts were observed for both the RMM and the MAS when sampling the Grade A location.